Getting started

 A newly created edgle location showing Incomplete setup status

 An edge location shows Incomplete setup until it's added to at least one node template.
-This is expected behavior.
+This is expected behavior—proceed to Step 3 to add the edge location to a node template.

 Create additional edge locations (optional)